Rajpratik71/linux-manPages/as.md

            Support H'00 style hex constants in addition to 0x00 style.

        -mach=name
            Sets the H8300 machine variant.
-The following machine names are
-           recognised: "h8300h", "h8300hn", "h8300s", "h8300sn", "h8300sx"
+The following machine names are recognised: "h8300h", "h8300hn", "h8300s", "h8300sn", "h8300sx" and "h8300sxn".
-           and "h8300sxn".

        The following options are available when as is configured for an i386 processor.

        --32 | --x32 | --64
-           Select the word size, either 32 bits or 64 bits.  --32 implies Intel i386 architecture, while --x32 and --64 imply AMD x86-64
-           architecture with 32-bit or 64-bit word-size respectively.
+           Select the word size, either 32 bits or 64 bits.  --32 implies Intel i386 architecture, while --x32 and --64 imply AMD x86-64 architecture with 32-bit or 64-bit word-size respectively.

            These options are only available with the ELF object file format, and require that the necessary BFD support has been included (on a 32-bit platform you have to add --enable-64-bit-bfd to configure enable 64-bit usage and use x86-64 as target platform).

        -n  By default, x86 GAS replaces multiple nop instructions used for alignment within code sections with multi-byte nop instructions such as leal 0(%esi,1),%esi.
 This switch disables the optimization if a single byte nop (0x90) is explicitly specified as the fill byte for alignment.

        --divide
            On SVR4-derived platforms, the character / is treated as a comment character, which means that it cannot be used in expressions.
 The --divide option turns / into a normal character.
            This does not disable / at the beginning of a line starting a comment, or affect using # for starting a comment.

        -march=CPU[+EXTENSION...]
            This option specifies the target processor.
 The assembler will issue an error message if an attempt is made to assemble an instruction which will not execute on the target processor.
-The following processor names are recognized: "i8086", "i186", "i286", "i386", "i486", "i586", "i686", "pentium", "pentiumpro",
-           "pentiumii", "pentiumiii", "pentium4", "prescott", "nocona",
+           The following processor names are recognized: "i8086", "i186", "i286", "i386", "i486", "i586", "i686", "pentium", "pentiumpro", "pentiumii", "pentiumiii", "pentium4", "prescott",
-           "core", "core2", "corei7", "l1om", "k1om", "iamcu", "k6", "k6_2",
-           "athlon", "opteron", "k8", "amdfam10", "bdver1", "bdver2",
+           "nocona", "core", "core2", "corei7", "l1om", "k1om", "iamcu", "k6", "k6_2", "athlon", "opteron", "k8", "amdfam10", "bdver1", "bdver2", "bdver3", "bdver4", "znver1", "btver1", "btver2",
-           "bdver3", "bdver4", "znver1", "btver1", "btver2", "generic32" and
+           "generic32" and "generic64".
-           "generic64".

            In addition to the basic instruction set, the assembler can be told to accept various extension mnemonics.
 For example, "-march=i686+sse4+vmx" extends i686 with sse4 and vmx.
-The following extensions are currently supported: 8087, 287, 387, 687, "no87", "no287", "no387", "no687", "mmx", "nommx", "sse", "sse2", "sse3", "ssse3", "sse4.1", "sse4.2", "sse4", "nosse", "nosse2",
+The following extensions are currently supported: 8087, 287, 387, 687, "no87", "no287", "no387", "no687", "mmx", "nommx", "sse", "sse2", "sse3", "ssse3", "sse4.1", "sse4.2", "sse4", "nosse",
-           "nosse3", "nossse3", "nosse4.1", "nosse4.2", "nosse4", "avx",
-           "avx2", "noavx", "noavx2", "adx", "rdseed", "prfchw", "smap", "mpx", "sha", "rdpid", "ptwrite", "cet", "gfni", "vaes", "vpclmulqdq", "prefetchwt1", "clflushopt", "se1", "clwb",
+           "nosse2", "nosse3", "nossse3", "nosse4.1", "nosse4.2", "nosse4", "avx", "avx2", "noavx", "noavx2", "adx", "rdseed", "prfchw", "smap", "mpx", "sha", "rdpid", "ptwrite", "cet", "gfni",
-           "avx512f", "avx512cd", "avx512er", "avx512pf", "avx512vl",
-           "avx512bw", "avx512dq", "avx512ifma", "avx512vbmi",
+           "vaes", "vpclmulqdq", "prefetchwt1", "clflushopt", "se1", "clwb", "avx512f", "avx512cd", "avx512er", "avx512pf", "avx512vl", "avx512bw", "avx512dq", "avx512ifma", "avx512vbmi",
-           "avx512_4fmaps", "avx512_4vnniw", "avx512_vpopcntdq",
-           "avx512_vbmi2", "avx512_vnni", "avx512_bitalg", "noavx512f",
-           "noavx512cd", "noavx512er", "noavx512pf", "noavx512vl",
+           "avx512_4fmaps", "avx512_4vnniw", "avx512_vpopcntdq", "avx512_vbmi2", "avx512_vnni", "avx512_bitalg", "noavx512f", "noavx512cd", "noavx512er", "noavx512pf", "noavx512vl", "noavx512bw",
-           "noavx512bw", "noavx512dq", "noavx512ifma", "noavx512vbmi",
-           "noavx512_4fmaps", "noavx512_4vnniw", "noavx512_vpopcntdq",
-           "noavx512_vbmi2", "noavx512_vnni", "noavx512_bitalg", "vmx",
+           "noavx512dq", "noavx512ifma", "noavx512vbmi", "noavx512_4fmaps", "noavx512_4vnniw", "noavx512_vpopcntdq", "noavx512_vbmi2", "noavx512_vnni", "noavx512_bitalg", "vmx", "vmfunc", "smx",
-           "vmfunc", "smx", "xsave", "xsaveopt", "xsavec", "xsaves", "aes", "pclmul", "fsgsbase", "rdrnd", "f16c", "bmi2", "fma", "movbe", "ept", "lzcnt", "hle", "rtm", "invpcid", "clflush", "mwaitx", "clzero", "lwp", "fma4", "xop", "cx16", "syscall", "rdtscp", "3dnow", "3dnowa", "sse4a", "sse5", "svme", "abm" and "padlock".
+           "xsave", "xsaveopt", "xsavec", "xsaves", "aes", "pclmul", "fsgsbase", "rdrnd", "f16c", "bmi2", "fma", "movbe", "ept", "lzcnt", "hle", "rtm", "invpcid", "clflush", "mwaitx", "clzero", "lwp", "fma4", "xop", "cx16", "syscall", "rdtscp", "3dnow", "3dnowa", "sse4a", "sse5", "svme", "abm" and "padlock".
 Note that rather than extending a basic instruction set, the extension mnemonics starting with "no" revoke the respective functionality.

            When the ".arch" directive is used with -march, the ".arch" directive will take precedent.

        -mtune=CPU
            This option specifies a processor to optimize for.
 When used in conjunction with the -march option, only instructions of the processor specified by the -march option will be generated.

            Valid CPU values are identical to the processor list of -march=CPU.

        -msse2avx
            This option specifies that the assembler should encode SSE instructions with VEX prefix.

        -msse-check=none
        -msse-check=warning
        -msse-check=error
-           These options control if the assembler should check SSE instructions.  -msse-check=none will make the assembler not to check SSE instructions,  which is the default.
-           -msse-check=warning will make the assembler issue a warning for any SSE instruction.  -msse-check=error will make the assembler issue an error for any SSE instruction.
+           These options control if the assembler should check SSE instructions.  -msse-check=none will make the assembler not to check SSE instructions,  which is the default.  -msse-check=warning will make the assembler issue a warning for any SSE instruction.  -msse-check=error will make the assembler issue an error for any SSE instruction.

        -mavxscalar=128
        -mavxscalar=256
-           These options control how the assembler should encode scalar AVX instructions.  -mavxscalar=128 will encode scalar AVX instructions with 128bit vector length, which is the default.  -mavxscalar=256 will encode scalar AVX instructions with 256bit vector length.
+           These options control how the assembler should encode scalar AVX instructions.  -mavxscalar=128 will encode scalar AVX instructions with 128bit vector length, which is the default.
+           -mavxscalar=256 will encode scalar AVX instructions with 256bit vector length.

        -mevexlig=128
        -mevexlig=256
        -mevexlig=512
-           These options control how the assembler should encode length- ignored (LIG) EVEX instructions.  -mevexlig=128 will encode LIG EVEX instructions with 128bit vector length, which is the default.
-           -mevexlig=256 and -mevexlig=512 will encode LIG EVEX instructions with 256bit and 512bit vector length, respectively.
+           These options control how the assembler should encode length-ignored (LIG) EVEX instructions.  -mevexlig=128 will encode LIG EVEX instructions with 128bit vector length, which is the default.  -mevexlig=256 and -mevexlig=512 will encode LIG EVEX instructions with 256bit and 512bit vector length, respectively.

        -mevexwig=0
        -mevexwig=1
            These options control how the assembler should encode w-ignored (WIG) EVEX instructions.  -mevexwig=0 will encode WIG EVEX instructions with evex.w = 0, which is the default.  -mevexwig=1 will encode WIG EVEX instructions with evex.w = 1.

        -mmnemonic=att
        -mmnemonic=intel
            This option specifies instruction mnemonic for matching instructions.
-The ".att_mnemonic" and ".intel_mnemonic"
-           directives will take precedent.
+The ".att_mnemonic" and ".intel_mnemonic" directives will take precedent.

        -msyntax=att
        -msyntax=intel
            This option specifies instruction syntax when processing instructions.
-The ".att_syntax" and ".intel_syntax" directives
-           will take precedent.
+The ".att_syntax" and ".intel_syntax" directives will take precedent.

        -mnaked-reg
            This option specifies that registers don't require a % prefix.
 The ".att_syntax" and ".intel_syntax" directives will take precedent.

        -madd-bnd-prefix
            This option forces the assembler to add BND prefix to all branches, even if such prefix was not explicitly specified in the source code.

        -mno-shared
            On ELF target, the assembler normally optimizes out non-PLT relocations against defined non-weak global branch targets with default visibility.
-The -mshared option tells the assembler to generate code which may go into a shared library where all non- weak global branch targets with default visibility can be preempted.
+The -mshared option tells the assembler to generate code which may go into a shared library where all non-weak global branch targets with default visibility can be preempted.
 The resulting code is slightly bigger.
 This option only affects the handling of branch instructions.

        -mbig-obj
            On x86-64 PE/COFF target this option forces the use of big object file format, which allows more than 32768 sections.

        -momit-lock-prefix=no
        -momit-lock-prefix=yes
            These options control how the assembler should encode lock prefix.
 This option is intended as a workaround for processors, that fail on lock prefix.
-This option can only be safely used with single- core, single-thread computers -momit-lock-prefix=yes will omit all lock prefixes.  -momit-lock-prefix=no will encode lock prefix as usual, which is the default.
+This option can only be safely used with single-core, single-thread computers -momit-lock-prefix=yes will omit all lock prefixes.  -momit-lock-prefix=no will encode lock prefix as usual, which is the default.

        -mfence-as-lock-add=no
        -mfence-as-lock-add=yes
            These options control how the assembler should encode lfence, mfence and sfence.  -mfence-as-lock-add=yes will encode lfence, mfence and sfence as lock addl $0x0, (%rsp) in 64-bit mode and lock addl $0x0, (%esp) in 32-bit mode.  -mfence-as-lock-add=no will encode lfence, mfence and sfence as usual, which is the default.

        -mrelax-relocations=no
        -mrelax-relocations=yes
            These options control whether the assembler should generate relax relocations, R_386_GOT32X, in 32-bit mode, or R_X86_64_GOTPCRELX and R_X86_64_REX_GOTPCRELX, in 64-bit mode.
-           -mrelax-relocations=yes will generate relax relocations.
-           -mrelax-relocations=no will not generate relax relocations.
-The default can be controlled by a configure option --enable-x86-relax-relocations.
+           -mrelax-relocations=yes will generate relax relocations.  -mrelax-relocations=no will not generate relax relocations.
+The default can be controlled by a configure option
+           --enable-x86-relax-relocations.

        -mevexrcig=rne
        -mevexrcig=rd
        -mevexrcig=ru
        -mevexrcig=rz
            These options control how the assembler should encode SAE-only EVEX instructions.  -mevexrcig=rne will encode RC bits of EVEX instruction with 00, which is the default.  -mevexrcig=rd, -mevexrcig=ru and -mevexrcig=rz will encode SAE-only EVEX instructions with 01, 10 and 11 RC bits, respectively.

        -mamd64
        -mintel64
            This option specifies that the assembler should accept only AMD64 or Intel64 ISA in 64-bit mode.
 The default is to accept both.

        The following options are available when as is configured for the Intel 80960 processor.

        -ACA | -ACA_A | -ACB | -ACC | -AKA | -AKB | -AKC | -AMC
            Specify which variant of the 960 architecture is the target.